cirosantilli/db/mysql.md

 - `INT`      : 4 bytes
 - `BIGINT`   : 8 bytes

-Note that not all of those types are available across all SQL implementations.
-`SMALLINT`, `INT` and `BIGINT` are the most portable.
+Note that not all of those types are available across all SQL implementations. `SMALLINT`, `INT` and `BIGINT` are the most portable.

-MySQL offers unsiged versions to those types, but this is not SQL portable.
+MySQL offers unsigned versions to those types, but this is not SQL portable.

     CREATE TABLE t (
         si SMALLINT,